Dreamerol/DELIVERIES-SQL/README.md

 - Count deliveries per date
 - Join users with their delivery records

-These example queries demonstrate how to use SQL to retrieve meaningful insights from a relational dataset. :contentReference[oaicite:2]{index=2}
+These example SQL queries demonstrate how to retrieve meaningful insights from a relational database.

 ---